Title: | Bayesian Evaluation, Analysis, and Simulation Software Tools for Trials |

 A beta distributional object that is the initial prior for the control response rate before the external control data are observed |

-control response rate .
-When borrowing information from an
+power prior for the control response rate .
+When borrowing

 are defined as follows: